-Taper = £187,629 - £150,000 = £37,629 / 2 = £18,815.
-Standard AA £40,000 less £18,815 = £21,185
+Taper = £187,629 - £150,000 = £37,629 / 2 = £18,814 (rounded down).

+Standard AA £40,000 less £18,814 = £21,186

-Please note, the examples above make no allowance for any carry forward.
-The pension savings in the year assume that both Sanjay and Cerys have no final salary benefits in the LGPS and that they are not paying any additional contributions.
+Please note, the examples above make no allowance for any carry forward or inflationary adjustment.
+The pension savings in the year assume that neither Sanjay nor Cerys are paying any additional contributions.

 Career average pay

-Career average pay is the pay for each year or part year ending 31 March adjusted (other than the final years pay) by the change in the cost of living, as measured by the appropriate index(es) (currently the Retail Prices Index (RPI)), between the end of the relevant year and the last day of the month in which the councillor member’s active membership of the Scheme ends.
-The aggregate of each years revalued pay is then divided by the total number of years and part years to arrive at the career average pay.
+Career average pay is the pay for each year or part year ending 31 March adjusted (other than the final year’s pay) by the change in the cost of living, as measured by the appropriate index(es) (currently the Retail Prices Index (RPI)), between the end of the relevant year and the last day of the month in which the councillor member’s active membership of the Scheme ends.
+The aggregate of each year’s revalued pay is then divided by the total number of years and part years to arrive at the career average pay.
 This is the figure used to calculate your pension benefits.

-Example

-Assume that a councillor has been in the Scheme for 3 years, from 1 May 2013 to 30 April 2016.
-The average pay calculation would be calculated as follows:

-Pay from 1 May 2013 to 31 March 2014:

-£8,250 plus inflation from 1 April 2014 to 30 April 2016 = £8,463.70

-Pay from 1 April 2014 to 31 March 2015:

-£9,300 plus inflation from 1 April 2015 to 30 April 2016 = £9,455.54

-Pay from 1 April 2015 to 31 March 2016:

-£9,500 plus inflation from 1 April 2016 to 30 April 2016 = £9,510.92

-Pay from 1 April 2016 to 30 April 2016:

-£800 = £ 800

-Career average pay = £8,463.70 + £9,455.54 + £9,510.92 + £800 divided by 3 = £9,410.05